juscribe/just2themes/README.md

 ## Copyright

-Copyright (c) 2013 caleon.
-See MIT-LICENSE for further details.
+Copyright (c) 2002-2013 Juscribe, Inc. See MIT-LICENSE for further details.